 Filter 03: Choose time period

-Get specific with the content filter to find out exactly what type of content your audience reacts best to.
+Get specific with the content filter to find out when your audience is most likely to engage with your brand.

 You can view by:

 - 7 days

 - 30 days